 2011 Excerpts from minutes/newsletters

 Dec 12, 2011 letter to Allan Kalman demanding a discontinuance of the mailing of false billing notices for a nonexistent homeowners' association.
-(Note: the letter was mailed at a time when those involved in the scheme distributed false maps and other documents which falsely referred to multiple subdivisions as being one subdivision and the author of that letter had not discovered that the multiple subdivisions had never been re-subdivided with Village approval into becoming one subdivision.
-Based upon the misrepresentations, the letter erroneously refers to the multiple subdivisions as one subdivision.)
+(Note: the letter was mailed at a time after those involved in the scheme distributed false maps and other documents which falsely referred to multiple subdivisions as being one subdivision and the author of that letter had not discovered that the multiple subdivisions had never been re-subdivided with Village approval into becoming one subdivision.
+Based upon the misrepresentations made to the author, the letter erroneously refers to the multiple subdivisions as one subdivision.)

 2012 Excerpts from minutes/newsletters

-Oct 2012 Admission that no annual election meeting was held for 2013 and the gate-keepers had no intention of suspending the normal business conducted in the name of the LLPOA until an election meeting could be held in accordance with the LLPOA's charter and Article IX, Section 2 of the bylaws approved on November 15, 2011 that incorporated Robert's Rules § 40 (revised 2000) which "cannot be waived even by unanimous consent."
+Oct 2012 Admission that no annual election meeting was held for 2013 and the gate-keepers had no intention of complying with the LLPOA bylaws and the incorporated Robert's Rule § 40 by suspending the normal business conducted in the name of the LLPOA until an election meeting could be held in accordance with the LLPOA's charter and Article IX, Section 2 of the bylaws approved on November 15, 2011 that incorporated Robert's Rule § 40 (revised 2000) which "cannot be waived even by unanimous consent."

-Sept 30, 2013 letter to Mayor Lentz which, among other things, requested that he take action to protect the private nature of the lake, the LLPOA which is a fraud victim, and property owners in the 3 Loch Lomond subdivisions.
+Sept 30, 2013 letter to Mayor Lentz which, among other things, requested that he take action to protect the private nature of the lake, the LLPOA which is a fraud victim, as are the property owners in the 3 separate Loch Lomond subdivisions.
+It shows what he and the Village of Mundelein have known since receiving that letter.

 2014 Excerpts from minutes/newsletters